AaronLaw/my-setting/Raspberry Pi setup notes.md

 `mysql -uroot -ppassword`

-`pip freeze` exports a list of package in my environment
+`pip freeze` exports a list of package in my environment. `pip -r requirement.txt` to recreate the package in a new environment.

 ----
 2014-08-06: